Critical upward feedback in organisations: processes, problems and implications for communication management.

 Tourish, Dennis; Robson, Paul

 Given that staff-management relationships are a core concern for communication management, upward feedback is emerging as a key theme in the literature.
-However, it is most often associated with upward appraisal.
+It is, however, most often associated with upward appraisal.
 This study looks at upward feedback in a more general sense, and in particular at whether such feedback is critical or positive in its response to senior management decisions.
-146 staff within a health care organisation (HCO) were surveyed, using a depth-Communication Audit instrument.
-15 staff were also interviewed in detail, while 6 focus groups each composed of 6 people were also convened.
-Results indicated that informal upward feedback was mostly absent; that where it occurred the feedback was inaccurately positive; that senior managers were unaware of such distortions and unwilling to contemplate the possibility that they did indeed exist; that they had an exaggerated impression of how much upward feedback they received; and that they discouraged the transmission of critical feedback.
-Implications for the practice of communication management, the development of upward influence within organisations and general theoretical reasons for distortions in feedback processes are considered.
+One hundred and forty-six staff within a health care organisation (HCO) were surveyed, using a depth communication audit instrument.
+Fifteen staff were also interviewed in detail, and six focus groups each composed of six people were also convened.
+The results indicated that informal upward feedback was mostly absent; that where it occurred the feedback was inaccurately positive; that senior managers were unaware of such distortions and unwilling to contemplate the possibility that they did indeed exist; that they had an exaggerated impression of how much upward feedback they received; and that they discouraged the transmission of critical feedback.
+The implications for the practice of communication management, the development of upward influence within organisations and general theoretical reasons for distortions in feedback processes are considered.

 |Journal Article Type||Article|